lazirpascual/cloud-computers/README.md

   After initially building my application with a frontend, I decided that I had enough knowledge in React to finally configure and connect my application to a backend.
 After some research, I decided to adapt the MERN stack to turn my static application into a fullstack project.
 First, I used Node JS and Express to create a REST API that would hold the list of products in the shop as well as the list of products inside the cart.
 Then, I used MongoDB and Mongoose to connect the backend to a non-relational database that would indefinitely save the contents (products & cart items) of my application.
 - **Adding Tests** <br />
   To complete the fullstack aspect of my application, I thought that it would be a good idea to implement testing.
 Therefore, I added three levels of testing in my application; Unit Testing, Integration Testing, and End-To-End Testing.
-  - Unit Testing
+  - **Unit Testing** <br />
-    - First, I added some unit tests for the functionalities of the shopping cart page.
+    First, I added some unit tests for the functionalities of the shopping cart page.
 These tests includes the following; the calculation for the subtotal of an item, the number of items in a cart and the total price in a cart.
+  - **Integration Testing** <br />
+    I then added some integation testing for the backend portion of my application.
+I decided to conduct API-level integration tests for the backend server by making HTTP requests and inspecting the test database I created with Mongoose.
+These tests included the testing of the REST API methods such as when initially retreiving, adding, and deleting an item from the shopping cart.

 ## Screenshots